AlexSpagnuolo/rozross/_posts/2018-12-07-new-website.md

 ---
 layout: blog-post
-title: New Website
-introduction: >-
+title: rozross.com is now live!
-  2019 is a year of significant changes for my coaching business.
-I am launching my first website!
+introduction: I am launching my first website!
 featuredimg: /images/uploads/screen-shot-2015-03-02-at-10.46.02-pm.png
 postdate: 'February 3, 2019'
 ---
-I'm so pleased to be launching the first website for my coaching business.
+2019 is a year of significant change for my coaching business.
+I'm so pleased to be launching the first website and introducing my services.
 Roz Ross Executive Coaching has been a dream of mine for several years.

 I believe that anyone can achieve their full potential, but the process is just a little faster when you have a coach working with you.